 The chessmen are believed to have been made in Trondheim in the late 1100s.
 They were carved from walrus ivory and whales' teeth and shaped as seated kings and queens; mitred bishops; knights on their mounts; standing castles; and pawns in the shape of obelisks.
 They may originally have been red and white, rather than the modern black and white.

 North of Timsgarry a minor road leads to Gallan Head and the settlement of Aird Uig.
 This is a singular place.
 A crofting township stands above the head of the bay to the east of Gallan Head itself.
 Beyond are the relics of half a century of military use.
-RAF Aird Uig was established as a Cold War radar base, part of the same chain as "Scotland's Secret Bunker" in Fife but with the accommodation above ground rather than beneath it.
+RAF Aird Uig was established as a Cold War radar base, part of the same chain as "Scotland's Secret Bunker" in Fife but with the accommodation above ground rather than below it.

 Another difference is that since 2003, NATO has reactivated the base at Aird Uig, building new radar masts.
 The older military accommodation nearer the original village is being converted for residential use, holiday lets and a hotel and restaurant.